Best 16 Hamstring and Glute Exercises: Your Path to Fitness Triumph

 Create a super vivid and highly detailed realistic image for Kettlebell Swing

-• Hold kettlebell with both hands between legs.
+• Hold the kettlebell with both hands between legs.

 • Hinge at hips, swinging kettlebell back.